Child discipline – probably the least enjoyable part of parenting.

 This experiment showed that the dog had learned to associate the bell with food and a new behavior was formed.
 This is called classical conditioning.
 The bell was originally a neutral stimulus but then became a conditioned stimulus.
 The salivation was a conditioned response.

-The Triune Brain
+The Human Brain

-The three brains are:
+The three brain regions are:

-Reptilian brain controls bodily functions such as breathing, heart beat, digestion, fight or flight reaction and other survival functions without our conscious effort.
+Reptilian brain – controls bodily functions such as breathing, heart beat, digestion, fight or flight reaction and other survival functions without our conscious effort.

-Limbic is responsible for strong emotions such as fear, rage, separation anxiety, caring, nurturing, etc.
+Mammalian brain – also called the emotional brain, is responsible for strong emotions such as fear, rage, separation anxiety, caring, nurturing, etc.

 Fear And The Brain